 We purchase new packaging and test equipment to maintain and expand our operations.
-From time to time, increased demand for new equipment may cause lead times to extend beyond those normally required by equipment vendors, and the Covid-19 pandemic and resulting supply chain disruptions and economic turbulence created extended lead times for some equipment.
+From time to time, increased demand for new equipment or supply chain disruptions and economic turbulence may cause lead times to extend beyond those normally required by equipment vendors.
 In periods of increased demand and reduced availability, equipment suppliers may delay orders or only partially satisfy our equipment orders in the normal time frame.
 The unavailability of equipment or failures to deliver equipment on a timely basis could delay or impair our ability to meet customer orders.
 If we are unable to meet customer orders, we could lose potential and existing customers.
 Generally, we acquire our equipment on a purchase order basis and do not enter into long-term equipment agreements.
-As a result, we could experience adverse changes in pricing, currency risk and potential shortages in equipment in a strong market, any of which could have a material adverse effect on our results of operations.
+As a result, depending on market conditions, we could experience adverse changes in pricing, currency risk and potential shortages in equipment, any of which could have a material adverse effect on our results of operations.